Access the latest news, analysis and trends impacting your business.

 Your sales rep submission has been received.
 One of our sales representatives will contact you soon.

 Broadridge Financial Solutions, Inc. and its affiliates (collectively, “Broadridge”) is committed to conducting its business with uncompromising honesty and integrity.
 Our vendors play an important role in helping to reach our goals of high ethical standards and compliance with laws and regulations.
-The Vendor Code of Conduct reflects the minimum standards by which all vendors are expected to conduct themselves in connection with providing goods and services to Broadridge.
+This Vendor Code of Conduct (this “Code”) reflects the minimum standards by which all vendors (each, a “Vendor”) must conduct themselves in connection with providing goods and/or services to Broadridge.

 Vendor must explain the principles of this Code to its officers, directors, employees, agents, consultants and subcontractors (collectively, “Vendor Personnel”).
 Vendor is expected to speak up and report any actions or decisions that contravene the standards set out in this Code, including any wrongdoing, including fraud, waste and abuse, safety concerns and compliance violations, without fear of retaliation.
 Vendor may report (anonymously if Vendor wishes) to the Ethics Hotline, and direct any questions concerning this Code, as set out at the end of this Code under “Reporting Violations”.

-Vendors are expected to conduct their business activities in compliance with laws and regulations, including laws that are applicable to government entities and entities receiving federal funds.
+Vendor must conduct its business activities in compliance with laws and regulations, including laws that are applicable to government entities and entities receiving federal funds.
 Vendor must have policies and procedures in place to prevent, detect and respond to compliance violations, including violations of this Code.
-Vendor must take appropriate action against their employees and contractors who have been found to have violated the law or vendor’s policies.
+Vendor must take appropriate action against any Vendor Personnel who has been found to have violated the law or Vendor’s policies.